Samsung Galaxy Z Fold 3 review: Folding a Note

 Galaxy Z Fold 3: S Pen support

 Waterproofing might be a bigger positive point for most people's daily lives, but Galaxy Note-lovers will want to pay attention to the second huge new feature of the Z Fold 3: S Pen support.
-In fact, the Galaxy Z Fold 3 supports two different types of S Pen: the S Pen Pro and the S Pen Fold Edition.
-For this review, I used the S Pen Fold Edition — a special passive S Pen that requires no charging but lacks Bluetooth support.
+The Galaxy Z Fold 3 supports two different types of S Pen: the S Pen Pro and the S Pen Fold Edition.
+I used the S Pen Fold Edition for this review — a special passive S Pen that requires no charging but lacks Bluetooth support.

 This is the Note form factor I've been waiting for since the beginning of the storied history of Samsung's pen-friendly phones.

 If you've ever used a Galaxy Note phone, you'll find identical writing features on the Z Fold 3.
-Hovering the S Pen above the screen and clicking the pen's side button will bring up the Air Command list: a set of functions designed to let you quickly scribble down a note, take a screenshot with annotations, or share something on social media.
+For example, hovering the S Pen above the screen and clicking the pen's side button will bring up the Air Command list: a set of functions designed to let you quickly scribble down a note, take a screenshot with annotations, or share something on social media.
 Likewise, holding down this button will change the pen from a writing utensil to an eraser in the Samsung Notes app.

 While writing on the new PET screen protector feels identical to the glass of the Note line, being able to hold it like a book while writing lends authenticity to the experience that candy bar-shaped phones never had.
 There's just something that feels so good about writing in an object that already looks like a book from every angle.

-Note: This article was originally published in August 2021.
-It was updated in November 2021 with the following changes: